benchmark-urbanism/postgis/README.md

 Example
 -------
-For running the database in the foreground:
+For running the database detached and then following the logs:
 ```
 docker run -d -p 5432:5432  \
     -e "PG_USER=my_username" \
     -e "PG_PASSWORD=my_password" \
     -e "DB_NAME=my_db" \
     --restart=unless-stopped \
-    --volume=/path/to/local/folder:/postgresql/9.6/main \
+    --volume=/path/to/data:/postgresql/9.6/main \
     shongololo/postgis
 docker logs -f <docker image id>
 ```

 If you are running the container using an existing folder that already contains a configured database, then you can omit the environment flags.
-If you omit the environment arguments and a database has not already been initialised, then the default values will be used.
+Note that if you omit the environment arguments when initialising a new  database, then the default values will be used.

 Using with SSL
 --------------